-Example 2 Function: Function with argument: What it does: @SCALE(formula) @SCALE(CEQ)/CSHO Returns units of representation to millions.
+Example 2 Function: @SCALE(formula) Function with argument: @SCALE(CEQ)/CSHO What it does: Returns units of representation in millions.
 This function is useful for scaling those currencies presented in Research Insight in billions of currency units, such as the Japanese Yen or Italian Lira.
 Most other currencies are already presented in millions of currency units.
-If data for the company is already presented in millions of currency units, then the currency units remain in millions. -
+If data for the company is already presented in millions of currency units, then the currency units remain in millions.